Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Available: January 2016

 What We Didn’t

-The Canon ELPH 360 is a basic looking digital camera, unlike the Canon EOS 90D and the Canon EOS 80D, offering a solid colored body with no trim colors.
-Because this model is designed as a basic, easy to use camera, it doesn’t have many buttons, allowing it to have a clean-looking design.
+The Canon ELPH 360 is a basic-looking digital camera, unlike the Canon EOS 90D and the Canon EOS 80D, offering a solid-colored body with no trim colors.
+Because this model is designed as a basic, easy-to-use camera, it doesn’t have many buttons, allowing it to have a clean-looking design.
 For a model with more options, check out the Canon PowerShot G7 X Mark II.

 You will have to work through the camera’s menus to make the majority of changes to the ELPH 360’s settings, thanks to the minimal number of buttons in the camera’s design.
 Because this camera has such small buttons, it can be uncomfortable to use them.
 And you may make mistakes when pressing the edges of the four-way button because it’s so small.

 Related: Take a look at the Canon PowerShot ELPH 190 review

 It measures only 0.9 inches in thickness, which can make it a little tough to hold steady.
 But it will fit into a pocket easily.